 We initiated our first-in-human, Phase 1 clinical study of KSI-301 in the United States in nine patients in July 2018.
 We have successfully dosed all patients at the pre-planned dose levels and reached the primary safety and tolerability endpoint of the study.
-To date, no patients in the Phase 1 study have experienced any serious adverse events.
-To date, there have been no drug-related adverse events, no dose limiting toxicities and, notably, no intraocular inflammation observed at any dose.
-The patients are continuing to be followed through a 12-week safety follow-up period.
+No patients in the Phase 1 study have experienced any serious adverse events.
+There have been no drug-related adverse events, no dose limiting toxicities and, notably, no intraocular inflammation observed at any dose.
 Improvements in best corrected visual acuity, or BCVA, and reductions in macular thickness on optical coherence tomography imaging, or OCT, have been observed at all dose levels.
-Over the four-week follow up period after the single dose, six of nine subjects had achieved a 10 or more letter improvement in BCVA from baseline (defined as average of screening and day one visits).
-In the high dose cohort of three patients (patients 7, 8, and 9) at the four-week visit, the BCVA improvements from baseline were 13, 10.5, and 29.5 letters, respectively, with associated improvements on macular thickness evidenced on OCT.
-This suggests that KSI-301, a large antibody biopolymer conjugate, is biologically active at all dose levels tested in patients based on pharmacodynamic measures (OCT imaging of retinal thickness) and efficacy measures (vision improvement).
+This suggests that KSI-301, a large antibody biopolymer conjugate, is biologically active at all dose levels tested.
 Having successfully met the primary endpoint of safety and tolerability in the Phase 1 study, with the additional observations around bioactivity, we plan to further evaluate the highest dose tested of KSI-301, 5 mg, in a series of global studies in wet AMD and DR, including diabetic macular edema, or DME.

 We expect to be dosing patients in a global Phase 2 study of KSI-301 in the United States in early 2019, and clinical trial applications to ex-U.S. regulatory authorities for this study are in progress.
-This randomized, controlled study in approximately 400 treatment naïve wet AMD patients will evaluate the non-inferiority of intravitreal KSI-301 administered as infrequently as every 16 weeks versus EYLEA (aflibercept) administered on its every 8-week labeled regimen.
+This randomized, controlled study in approximately 400 treatment nalve wet AMD patients will evaluate the non-inferiority of intravitreal KSI-301 administered as infrequently as every 16 weeks versus EYLEA (aflibercept) administered on its every 8-week labeled regimen.
 FDA has indicated that this Phase 2 study, if successful, can be supportive of a marketing application for KSI-301 as one of two pivotal studies in wet AMD required for approval in the United States.
 We also plan to initiate a Phase 2 clinical trial of KSI-301 in the U.S. and EU in DR patients.
 We additionally plan to initiate two Phase 2 studies in China, one in wet AMD and one in DR, and we are planning for these studies to have the same clinical design frameworks as our U.S. and EU studies.
 In parallel to initiating our Phase 2 studies, we intend to expand the scope of our Phase 1 study into a Phase 1b open label study to evaluate the treatment effect and safety of sequential doses of KSI-301 with more intensive ophthalmic imaging and ocular pharmacokinetic assessments.